A Brief History of the Highlands Biological Station

 The institution that was to grow into the Highlands Biological Station was established in 1927 as the Highlands Museum Association, initiated by a group of local citizens at the suggestion of Clark Foreman (1902-1977), grandson of the founder of The Atlanta Constitution and a member of the Roosevelt Administration’s Interior Department from 1933 to 1941.
 (For an autobiographical memoir written by Clark Foreman, click here).
 Foreman served as the first President of the Association, which opened its museum in a one-room addition to the Hudson Library on July 4th 1928.
-At the suggestion of Foreman’s friend, the American Museum of Natural History herpetologist Clifford Pope, Foreman and the museum’s governing Board moved to expand the scope of the organization to research, inviting noted UNC Chapel Hill botanist William Chambers Coker and Vanderbilt University zoologist Edwin Reinke to consider basing their work in Highlands.
+At the suggestion of Foreman’s friend, the American Museum of Natural History herpetologist Clifford Pope, Foreman and the museum’s governing Board moved to expand the scope of the organization to research, inviting noted UNC Chapel Hill botanist William Chambers Coker and Vanderbilt University zoologist Edwin E. Reinke to consider basing their work in Highlands.
 Both biologists responded enthusiastically, and the fledgling museum took action to provide research infrastructure.

 Located at 35.05N, 83.19W and nearly 4,000 ft (1,220 m) in elevation, the Highlands Plateau is characterized by mild summers, cold winters, and the highest precipitation in eastern North America, averaging 80-100 in (200-250 cm) annually.
-Its location on the southern edge of the Blue Ridge Escarpment, astride Atlantic and Gulf river drainages, affords ready access to a variety of plant communities over a nearly 5,000 ft (1,524 m) elevation gradient, extending from the oak-pine and bottomland hardwood forests of the Piedmont, through the mesophytic cove forests and rock outcrop communities of the Appalachian slopes, to the grass and heath balds and spruce-fir forests on the summits of the higher peaks.
+Its location on the southern edge of the Blue Ridge Escarpment, astride Atlantic and Gulf river drainages, affords ready access to a diversity of plant communities over a nearly 5,000 ft (1,524 m) elevation gradient, extending from the oak-pine and bottomland hardwood forests of the Piedmont, through the mesophytic cove forests and rock outcrop communities of the Appalachian slopes, to the grass and heath balds and spruce-fir forests on the summits of the higher peaks.
 The Station’s founders may not have realized that few regions outside the tropics offer such opportunities as the southern Blue Ridge for empirical work in ecology, evolution, and organismal biology, but the scientific community soon realized that the Highlands Biological Station provides a research base in the midst of a temperate-zone biodiversity hotspot.

-The Highlands Museum and Biological Laboratory, Inc. opened its first research laboratory in 1931.
+The Highlands Museum and Biological Laboratory, Inc. opened its first research lab in 1931.
 The Sam T. Weyman Memorial Laboratory (pictured above shortly after construction), designed by Oscar Stonorov with Tucker & Howell, architects, received acclaim as the first example of the International Style of architecture in North Carolina and was often cited as a foremost example of the Modern Movement in the US.
 Later remodeled as the Station’s dining hall, the Weyman building today little resembles the original design, unfortunately.
 For over 30 years, however, the Weyman Laboratory was the center of research at HBS, a period in which Station-based research productivity increased dramatically.

 In the late 1930s construction began on the Station’s Museum; designed and built by the WPA and opened in 1941, the museum and associated amphitheater was a natural counterpart to the research laboratory embodying the joint research and educational mission of HBS.
 Officially named for visionary HBS founder Clark Foreman, today the Museum is known informally as the Highlands Nature Center.
 Among its many public programs, the Nature Center is an important venue for scientists working at the Station to share their research and knowledge with the community at large.

-Research activity at HBS snowballed through the 1940s and 1950s; the rich diversity of the region attracted researchers working on many different taxa and systems, which in turn led to growing support from the State of North Carolina and the National Science Foundation.
+Research activity at HBS snowballed through the 1940s and 1950s; the rich diversity of the region attracted researchers working on many different taxa and ecological systems, which in turn led to growing support from the State of North Carolina and the National Science Foundation.
 During the tenure of Thelma “Doc” Howell in the 1950s and 1960s, additional research infrastructure was built with the inauguration of a series of intensive field studies of the escarpment river gorges.
 It was at this time that the main lab at the Station, the William Chambers Coker Laboratory, was completed, along with the first residences at HBS (Howell, Wright, and Deacon Cottages).
-An Aquatics Laboratory was built soon after, and in 1962 the Highlands Botanical Garden was established on land donated by the Foreman family.
-Now celebrating its 53rd anniversary, this garden has developed into a premier native-plant botanical garden prized by casual visitors and botany classes alike.
+An Aquatics Laboratory was built soon after, and in 1962 the Highlands Botanical Garden was established, largely on land donated by the Foreman family.
+Now in its 6th decade, this naturalistic garden has developed into a premier high-elevation native-plant botanical garden prized by casual visitors, researchers, and botany classes alike.

-Upon Richard Bruce’s retirement in 1999, botanist Robert Wyatt assumed the directorship, introducing a new instructional and research dimension at HBS was introduced in 2001 when the Station partnered with the Institute for the Environment (formerly Carolina Environmental Program) at UNC-Chapel Hill to offer a fall semester-in-residence program for undergraduate environmental studies and biology majors.
-An individual research internship and group capstone research project are important components of this program.
-Students are paired with a mentor from a local organization (town or county government, research lab, conservation nonprofits, business partners, USFS, etc.), tackling a project of mutual interest.
+Upon Richard Bruce’s retirement in 1999, botanist Robert Wyatt assumed the directorship, introducing a new instructional and research dimension at HBS in 2001 when the Station partnered with the Carolina Environmental Program (now Institute for the Environment) at UNC-Chapel Hill to offer an fall semester-in-residence program at HBS for undergraduate environmental studies and biology majors.
+Individual research internships and a group capstone research project are key components of this fully immersive program.
 Over the years these research projects have ranged from environmental policy and management to conservation and scientific study.

-The Station’s research legacy is manifested in the lengthy record of scientific papers, graduate theses and dissertations, and research internship reports stemming from work based at or otherwise facilitated by HBS.
-The complete HBS database record of research products will eventually be available for now, research products since 2000 are available online here.
+The Station’s rich research legacy is manifested in the lengthy record of scientific papers, graduate theses and dissertations, and research reports stemming from work based at or otherwise facilitated by HBS.
+The complete HBS database record of research products will eventually be available; for now, research products since 2000 can be viewed here.